John White (minister): Controversy

 White was a controversial figure – a staunch Tory and opponent of socialism and pacificism.
 His socially conservative stance was increasingly challenged during the 1930s by more liberal ministers, such as John Baillie.
 Since his death, White has been extensively criticised for his anti-Catholic stance, often denounced as sectarianism.

 The 1923 report The Menace of the Irish Race to our Scottish Nationality (produced during White's Convenership of the Church and Nation Committee of the Church of Scotland) accused all members of the Catholic Church in Scotland of subverting Presbyterian values and of drunkenness, crime and financial imprudence.
 The report further called for the ending of immigration of Irish Catholics to Scotland and the deportation of any convicted of a criminal offence or living on state benefits.
 White urged a "racially pure" Scotland, declaring, "Today there is a movement throughout the world towards the rejection of non-native constituents and the crystallization of national life from native elements."
 Such attitudes started to wane considerably (both within the Church of Scotland as well as wider society) from the 1930s/40s onwards, especially given growing awareness of what was happening in eugenics-conscious Nazi Germany and of the perceived dangers of a national or folk church.
 Within the Church of Scotland, the repudiation of White's anti-Roman Catholic stance can be seen in the Baillie Report of 1942, the disassociation from the anti-papal sections of the Westminster Confession by the General Assembly in 1986 and ultimately the express repudiation of the 1923 report in 2002.

 Title

 His full title (following his Moderatorial office) was the Very Reverend Dr John White CH DD LLD.

+He was appointed a Member of the Order of the Companions of Honour in the 1935 Birthday Honours.